xAirx/FullStack-PassionProject/README.md

 &nbsp;

-## The monorepo structure is managed with
+## The "monorepo" structure is managed with

 - [x] [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate/) will scan all files in each repository to look for relevant package files.
 It will also group upgrades from the same monorepo into a single PR to ensure tests pass and PR noise is reduced.
 Natively supports Lerna and Yarn Workspaces with zero configuration necessary.
 - [x] [Deepsource.io](https://deepsource.io/) helps you write clean code on every pull-request.
 Built for engineering teams who move fast and don’t break things.